ankurbhambri/DS-Algo/extra.md

 - Convert a Binary tree to DLL
 - Given a binary tree T, find the maximum path sum.
 The path may start and end at any node in the tree.
 - Rotate a matrix by 90 degrees
+- Longest common substring
+- Longest common subsequence
+- Implement a stack with push(), min(), and pop() in
+- Implement a queue using a linked list
+- N-Queen Problem

 - Assembly line scheduling with dynamic programming
-- Implement a stack with push(), min(), and pop() in
 - How do you rotate an array by K?
 - Design Snake Game using Object Oriented Programming analysis and design technique.
 - Print all permutations of a given string using recursion
-- Implement a queue using a linked list
 - Find the longest increasing subsequence of an array
 - Lowest common ancestor in a Binary Search Tree and Binary Tree
 - Rotate a given list to the right by k places, which is non-negative.